Somehow I’m Neither Here Nor There

 “Ah, what lovely imagery you’ve given me,” Levi fantasized.
 “Are you dripping wet?”

 “Just stop,” Madeline grimaced, cheeks warming a bit.

 “You’d have to let me get started first.”

-She could almost feel him smirking all the way from Vancouver.
+She could almost feel him smiling wickedly all the way from Vancouver.

-“Anyway I just checked in, so it will be at least a couple of days before you hear from me.
+“Anyway I just checked in, so it will be at least a couple of days before you hear from me again.
 How are you holding up?”

 “Pretty good,” she said, although she was starting to get chilly.

 “Okay,” Madeline answered.
 She was about to tell him to be careful, she wanted to say it, but there was something about uttering those words to him that seemed too personal, so she didn’t.
 “Talk to you then.”

 Pressing the end call button on her phone, she set it back down on the counter and stepped back into the shower, turning the water back on.